nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes the specific task from the Task Panel.

+Now, let us assume that all your students have completed a task and you no longer have to store it in TutorMaster.
+You can simply delete the task by using the command below and specifying the index of the task in the Task Panel.

 Format: `task -d INDEX`

 * Deletes the task specified at `INDEX`.
 The index should be a positive number.